North

 in the early 1980’s when

 the Depot closed.
-Two
+Six

 years ago, it then